Spring Fever (2009 film)

-Spring Fever is a 2009 Chinese/French film directed by Lou Ye.
-The production of the film is in defiance of a five-year ban on filmmaking imposed by China's State Administration of Radio, Film, and Television (SARFT) for his previous film, Summer Palace.
+Spring Fever is a 2009 film directed by Lou Ye.
+A Hong Kong-French co-production, the film's creation is in defiance of a five-year ban on filmmaking imposed by China's State Administration of Radio, Film, and Television (SARFT) for his previous film, Summer Palace.
 Filmed in Nanjing, the film was described to be about a young threesome overcome with erotic longings.

 By the time of the film's premiere at the Cannes Festival on 13 May 2009, it was known that Lou had circumvented the five-year ban imposed upon him after Summer Palace by having Spring Fever registered as a Hong Kong/French co-production.

 Plot

 The story begins in Nanjing.
 Suspecting that her husband Wang Ping is cheating on her, Lin Xue hires an unemployed photographer named Luo Haitao to follow him.
 Indeed, Wang is having a steamy affair with Jiang Cheng, a gay man.
 Lin confronts Wang and storms into Jiang's office to make a scene.
 Jiang cuts off all contact with Wang.
 Jiang becomes depressed and sleeps with Luo.
 Luo actually has a girlfriend, Li Jing, who loves him.

 Wang becomes desperate and commits suicide.
 Meanwhile, Li's factory is shut down by the police.
 As her boss has been good to her, Li helps to secure his release from detention, but comes to the realization he just wants to get into her pants.